katzenpost/katzenpost/drafts/client.rst

 * Senders MUST NOT retransmit blocks at a rate faster than one block per 3 seconds.

-* Retransmissions must NOT have predictable timing otherwise it exposes the destination Provider to discovery by a powerful adversary that can perform active confirmation attacks.
+* Retransmissions must NOT have predictable timing, otherwise, it will expose the destination Provider to discovery by a powerful adversary that can perform active confirmation attacks.

-* Senders MUST NOT attempt to retransmit blocks indefinitely, and instead give up on the entire message after it fails to arrive after a certain number of retransmissions.
+* Senders MUST NOT attempt to retransmit blocks indefinitely, and, instead, give up on the entire message when it fails to arrive after a certain number of retransmissions.

-Due to using the Poisson mix strategy the client knows the approximate round trip time.
-This eliminates the need to perform round trip time estimates as is the case with TCP.
+Due to the usage of the Poisson mix strategy, the client knows the approximate round trip time.
+This eliminates the need to perform round trip time estimates, as is the case with TCP.

 5.1.1 ARQ Implementation Considerations